Taranyi/fheroes2/docs/TRANSLATION.md

 set to.

 For example, for German you will have to set font encoding to CP1252, while for Russian this would be CP1251.
-Later when submitting a pull request with your changes, you will have to save the PO file in UTF-8 encoding because this is what Github supports.
+Later when submitting a pull request with your changes, you will have to save the PO file in UTF-8 encoding because this is what GitHub supports.

 ### Sharing Your Translation Work